 2011 also saw Jeff release 2 guitar instrumental singles, entitled 'MAX AND THE SQUIRREL' and 'MIND THE TIME'.
 Jeff's music can be listened to on the Recordings page.

-Presently Jeff is working on 2 album projects planned for 2013 release; a blues album (Those Human Factors) and a Christmas album (My New Christmas Guitar).
-He continues to perform regularly, in and around the Vancouver area along with a host of talented musical friends, who include Kevin Rintoul (bass & vocals), Brian Dierks (drums & vocals), Clyde Griffith (congas), Phil Howell (bass & vocals), Stephen Berne (drums), Vince Iormetti (drums), Al Fauteux (bass), Dave Fauteux (drums)... in various band combinations.
+Presently Jeff is working on 3 album projects planned for 2014 release; a blues album [Those Human Factors], a Christmas album [My Christmas Guitar] and a western musical soundtrack [WANTED (musical soundtrack to Mike Reilly'sTUMBLEWEED)].
+He continues to perform regularly, in and around the Vancouver area along with a host of talented musical friends, who have included Kevin Rintoul (bass & vocals), Brian Dierks (drums & vocals), Clyde Griffith (congas), Phil Howell (bass & vocals), Stephen Berne (drums), Vince Iormetti (drums), Al Fauteux (bass), Dave Fauteux (drums)... in various band combinations.

 For more details see the Shows page.